LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

 will execute a loop kernel in three chunks defined by two range segments and one list segment.
 The segments will be iterated over in parallel using OpenMP, and each segment will execute sequentially.

-For examples of RAJA index set usage, please see the :ref:`indexset-label` and :ref:`vertexsum-label` sections of the tutorial.